- HOME

 Graduate School in Japan

-Masters in Germany are often consecutive, are two years long, and most only have 6 months for the research.
-Professors do not have a lot of time, and students study from the library.
-If during my professional career I realize I want to gain more engineering/technical expertise I would need to study a bachelor again in Germany (due to the consecutive nature of most masters in Germany).
-Japan offers research student semesters to get up to speed on the necessary entrance requirements.
-I did not need to do that, as for my master my entrance exam was an online presentation and my master is in English.
+Master's programs in Germany are often consecutive, spanning two years with only about 6 months allocated for research.
+Professors have limited availability, and students primarily study independently in libraries.
+If during my professional career I wanted to gain more engineering or technical expertise in Germany, I would need to start with another bachelor's degree due to the consecutive structure of most German master's programs.
+Japan, however, offers research student semesters to help candidates improve their Japanese and meet entrance requirements.
+I was able to skip this step, as my entrance exam consisted of an online presentation, and my program is taught in English.

-My master courses are in English but sadly 40% of English courses have no good quality.
-Sadly my Japanese is not good enough to take Japanese classes.
-My professors organize brown bag lunches in English to foster the academic conversation between my Japanese lab mates who are bad at English and me who is bad at Japanese.
-Most Professors speak good English and they are always open to help.
+My master's courses are conducted in English, though unfortunately about 40% of these English courses aren't of high quality.
+My Japanese skills aren't advanced enough to take classes in Japanese.
+To bridge this gap, my professors organize brown bag lunches in English to facilitate academic discussions between my Japanese lab mates who struggle with English and myself with my limited Japanese.
+Most professors speak English well and are always willing to help.

 A Mix of Nature and City Life

-Hiroshima University and Higashi-Hiroshima are a wonderful place to study.
-Having worked in Hanoi before living in the quiet Higashi-Hiroshima feels very wholesome.
+Hiroshima University and Higashi-Hiroshima are wonderful places to study.
+Having worked in Hanoi before, living in the quiet Higashi-Hiroshima feels very wholesome.
 Hiroshima University has a beautiful park in the middle.
 Every day I cycle along the Kurose river.
 By night I walk to the well of the Saijo Sake breweries to get fresh tasty water.
-It is an hour to beautiful Onomichi or 40min to Hiroshima downtown with its gorgeous rivers and plenty of shopping opportunities.
-In spring and autumn I cycle with my bike over the mountains to Takehara.
+It is an hour to beautiful Onomichi or 40 minutes to Hiroshima downtown with its gorgeous rivers and plenty of shopping opportunities.
+In spring and autumn, I cycle with my bike over the mountains to Takehara or other towns at the Seto Inland Sea.
 Hiroshima also has a good connection to Kansai, Shikoku and Kyushu.
-For nature lovers it is perfect to be here.
+For nature lovers, it is perfect to be here.

-I have a 2LDK apartment for 55.000 Yen.
-I know people who rent for 20.000 Yen.
-I often go shopping at the farmers market with very good food prices.
-I cycle everywhere I want to go; just thinking of the vast size and complicated cityscape and public transport in Tokyo or Kansai stresses me out.
+The Hiroshima Support Center for International Students has a lot of great resources for students, that helped me find private housing.
+A lot of housing in the rice fields around the university starts at 20,000 Yen/month.
+If you want walking distance to the university or you need one room more, you pay about 50,000 Yen.
+I often go shopping at the farmers market with very good food prices or at Hallows that is open 24/7.
+Within Higashi-Hiroshima I cycle everywhere I want to go; just thinking of the vast size and complicated cityscape and public transport in Tokyo or Kansai stresses me out.
 Plus the associated cost to get around every day in the big metropolitan areas.
 Higashi-Hiroshima is just very cheap to live in.

 Challenges of Living in Japan

-Japanese buildings are not insulated, which is a problem in winter and summer, when electricity bills are getting expensive and living a little bit uncomfortable.
-There are a lot of old cheap plastic wall buildings, so finding a good apartment is not easy, especially because most agencies do not speak English and do not rent to foreigners.
-My support student has been incredibly helpful and I would not have made it without her!
+Japanese buildings are not insulated, which is a problem in winter and summer, when electricity bills are getting expensive (5,000 Yen for me, friends in older buildings 10,000 Yen) and living is a little bit uncomfortable.
+There are a lot of old, cheap plastic wall buildings with condensation or AC issues, so finding a good apartment is not easy, especially because most agencies do not speak English and do not rent to foreigners.
+My support student has been incredibly helpful, and I would not have made it without her!
 In Vietnam, where I lived before, apartments are furnished but can become pricey for foreigners.
-In Germany we have to furnish apartments also on our own and Japanese rent and furniture is much cheaper than in Germany, so in general I have a great experience.
-In Germany most people live in shared flats, which is not a thing in Japan.
+In Germany we have to furnish apartments also on our own.
+I bought most furniture second-hand or at Nitori.
+In Japan rent and furniture are much cheaper than in Germany, so in general I have a great experience but key money and deposit is expensive in Japan.
+Whereas in Germany, most students live in shared flats, it is not common in Japan.
 Living can therefore sometimes be a little bit lonely.

 The university cafeteria in Japan is really unhealthy, not friendly to vegetarians, and a little bit pricey.
-I have a great kitchen but most student apartments are tiny so cooking and meal prepping in these tiny kitchens is very cumbersome.
-The street design in a lot of places in Japan is not made to accommodate cyclists, but the air is clean and it takes a little bit of time to find wonderful cycling routes.
-In Japan there is always a looming fear of natural disasters.
+I have a great kitchen, but most student apartments are tiny, so cooking and meal prepping in these tiny kitchens is very cumbersome.
+The street design in a lot of places in Japan is not made to accommodate cyclists, but the air is clean, and it takes a little bit of time to find wonderful cycling routes.
+In Japan, there is always a looming fear of natural disasters.
 Saijo is one of the safest places in Japan regarding earthquakes but flooding is a thing.
 Nothing has happened so far but we sometimes get warnings that we should stay home.
-As I am over 30 and Japan is my 5th country I lived in, I know how to adapt to different living conditions.
+As I am over 30 and Japan is my 5th country I’ve lived in, I know how to adapt to different living conditions.

 How I Enjoy My Time in Japan